Timber-Corp-PMC/arma-reinforcements/readme.md

 ### Our plane group

-**Be mindful the plane will start engine off, so don't forget to place it high in the sky.**
+**Be mindful some planes will start engine off, so don't forget to place it high in the sky if needed.**

 ![QRF](docs/setup/qrf2.png)